• Categories

 Weglot makes managing your site translations easy.
 After all, automatic translations are bound to turn up a few errors here and there.
 If you discover an error, you can manually edit it in your Weglot account.

-Log into your Weglot account to get an immediate overview of your site translations: the plan you’re using, the total amount of words translated so far, the percentage of human translations, and the number of languages your site is translated into.
+Log into your Weglot account to get an immediate overview of your site translations: the plan you’re using, the total amount of words translated so far, your activity, the number of projects you have, the number of users in your plan, and so on.

 You can edit your translations in two ways: